American Saddlebred: Characteristics

 Saddlebreds are popularly known as show horses, with horses being shown saddle seat in both three-gaited and five-gaited classes.
 The former are the three common gaits seen in most breeds, the walk, trot and canter.
 The latter includes the three regular gaits, plus two four-beat ambling gaits known as the slow gait and the rack.
-Historically, the slow gait could be either a running walk, the stepping pace, or the fox trot, however, the modern five-gaited Saddlebred typically performs a stepping-pace.
-The stepping pace is a four-beat gait in which the lateral pairs of legs leave the ground together, but strike the ground at different times, the hind foot connecting slightly before the forefoot.
+The slow gait is a four-beat gait which historically could be either the running walk, the stepping pace, or the fox trot.
+The modern five-gaited Saddlebred typically performs a stepping pace, a four-beat gait in which the lateral pairs of legs leave the ground together, but strike the ground at different times, the hind foot connecting slightly before the forefoot.
 In the show ring, the gait should be performed with restraint and precision.

-The rack is also a four-beat gait, but with equal intervals between each footfall.
+The rack is also a lateral four-beat gait, but with equal intervals between each footfall.
 In the show ring, the gait is performed with speed and action, appearing unrestrained.

+Health concerns

 Lordosis, also known as swayback, low back or soft back, has been found to have a hereditary basis in Saddlebreds and a recessive mode of inheritance.
 The precise mutation has not yet been located, but researchers believe it to be somewhere on horse chromosome 20.
 Researching this condition may help more than just the Saddlebred breed as it may "serve as a model for investigating congenital skeletal deformities in horses and other species."
 Horses with lordosis are generally healthy and unaffected by the condition, and are eligible to compete in many divisions, but a swayback must be penalized as a fault at shows, in addition to other conformation flaws.
+Due to the high head position common in the show ring, Saddlebreds can have impairments to the upper respiratory system, but it is rare.